zhaoy37/SAT_Solver/README.md

 ### Graph Coloring
 Graph coloring is an NP-complete problem.
 Specifically, we focus on vertex-coloring: Given an undirected graph and a number of colors allowed, assign each node in the graph a color such that there does not exist a pair of adjacent nodes with the same color.

-To use our solver, call the `solve_graph_coloring` function from `/problems/graph_coloring/graph_coloring_solver`.
+To use our solver, call the `solve_graph_coloring` function from `/problems/graph_coloring/graph_coloring_solver.py`.
 The two arguments are `graph`, which is an adjacency list representation of a graph, and `num_colors`, which denotes the **maximum number** of colors allowed to color the graph.
 The function returns the assignment of chromatic numbers to each node if the problem is solvable (if the node does not appear in the assignment, it can be any color within the set of all chromatic numbers).
 In the case of an unsolvable problem, the solver returns "UNSAT".

 Internally, the solver constructs the SMT encoding in the following way: 1) Each SMT clause dictates that the chromatic number of a node cannot be equal to that of one of its adjacent node.
 2) Form the SAT representation of the SMT clauses by taking conjunctions of the SMT clauses, which cover all possible edges of the graph.
 3)Use the SMT solver to solve the encoded SMT problem.

 ### N-Queens Problem
 In the N-queens problem, given an n by n sized chess board, the algorithm is asked to place n queens on the baord such that no two queen attack each other.

-To use our solver, call the `solve_n_queens` function from `/problems/n_queens/n_queens_solver`.
+To use our solver, call the `solve_n_queens` function from `/problems/n_queens/n_queens_solver.py`.
 The parameter is `num_queens`, which represents the number of queens to be palced (which is equivalent to the length of a side of the square chess board).
 The function, if the problem is solvable, will return a matrix representing the board, where the 1s denote the placement of the queens and 0s denote empty positions.
 If the given problem is not solvable, the solver will return "UNSAT".

 Inside the solver, each SMT variable represents a column, and the assignmnent to that variable represents the row index of the queen in that column.
 Then, in the SMT encodings, the solver is supported with representations that no two queen can be in the same row and no two queens can be in the same diagonal.
 The SAT encoding further abstracts the SMT encodings by connecting the SMT encodings with conjunctions.
 If the problem is solvable, with the solution, the algorithm transforms the solution into a matrix representation of the chess board.

+### Subset Sum
+Subset Sum, another NP-Complete algorithm, is stated as follows: Given a list, L, of positive integers, find the subset of the list that sum up to a given value, X. Using the SMT solver, we created a solver for Subset Sum (which is very slow from an application perspective but nonetheless is designed for educational purposes).

+Please note that **this implementation can be inconclusive** because of the search space of the SMT solver (whose details are discussed in the next section).

+To use the solver, call the `solve_subset_sum` function from `/problems/subset_sum/subset_sum_solver.py`.
+There are two required parameters: 1) `target_list` denotes the list of nonnegative integers, L. 2) `target_sum` denotes the target, X, of the subset to be summed up to.
+There are two optional parameters.
+The `lower_bound` and the `upperbound` allow the user to control the scope of the search space for the SMT solver, which increases the possibility of finding the solution but also increases the time complexity as the search space scope increases.
+When the solver returns "UNSAT", the algorithm reports inconclusiveness.
+Otherwise, upon a successful completion, the solver returns a dictionary mapping each index of the list L to a number 1 or 0, where 1 represents the presence of the variable given by that index in the solution subset and 0 represents the non-existence.

+Internally, the solver encodes each index of the list to a variable, y_i, with potential values in {0, 1}.
+Then, the SMT_encoding denotes that `sum(y_i * L[i]) == target_sum`.
+The SAT_encoding connects the SMT representations via conjunctions.

 ## Theory